jimsynz/midi_proto/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/midi_proto](https://hexdocs.pm/midi_proto).

+## Github Mirror

+This repository is mirrored [on Github](https://github.com/jimsynz/angle) from it's primary location [on my Forgejo instance](https://harton.dev/james/angle).
+Feel free to raise issues and open PRs on Github.

 ## License

 This software is licensed under the terms of the